txtbits/orders/README.md

 # Nice-To-Have
 Here are some improvements that could be made in the future:
 * Improve the upload of CSV files asynchronously, mainly for large files.
-* Improve exception handling
+* Improve exception handling.
-* Separate the file upload process from the rest api into different microservices
+* Separate the file upload process from the rest api into different microservices.
 * Dockerize it.
+* Assessment of the use of Apache Spark depending on the growth of the project.